“Dirty jobs” and TV’s Mike Rowe have become synonymous over the last 15-plus years.

 We’d cringe, knowing what we know today.
-We know better, much better, than they did in Semmelweiz’s time.
+We know much better than they did in Semmelweiz’s time.

-In addition to personal hygiene, there’s a lot of other forms of hygiene.
+In addition to personal hygiene, there are a lot of other forms of hygiene.
 There’s food hygiene, nail hygiene, shower hygiene, and a whole long list more.

-One type of hygiene is not thought of all of the time.
-That’s sleep hygiene.
+One type of hygiene is not thought of always: sleep hygiene.

 Sleep hygiene consists of a collection of good health habits.

 It’s going to bed at a regular time.
 It’s sleeping enough hours.
 It’s keeping your bedroom at a comfortable temperature and free of distracting influences.

 It’s not scanning the Internet with a phone before trying to go to bed.

 Any practice that helps ensure you get enough sleep is part of sleep hygiene.